slorek/credit_card_inspector/README.md

 Or install it yourself as:

-    $ gem install credit_card_validator
+    $ gem install credit_card_inspector

 ## Usage

 ### Validate Card number

-Call `CreditCardValidator.valid?(card_number)`.
+Call `CreditCardInspector.valid?(card_number)`.
 This will return true or false representing the card's validity.

 ### Determine Card type

-Call `CreditCardValidator.card_type(card_number)`.
+Call `CreditCardInspector.card_type(card_number)`.
 This will return a string representing the card type.
 Possible return values are:

 - VISA
 - AMEX